danaNB01/react-recipe-explorer/README.md

 # 🍳 Recipe Finder React App

 A simple React application for searching and filtering recipes.
-This project demonstrates form handling, state management, and conditional rendering in React.
+This project demonstrates routing, form handling, state management, and conditional rendering in React.

 ---